awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-reference.multiplestatements.batching.md

 ***statement***
 \(Required\) A PartiQL for DynamoDB supported statement\.
-The entire batch must consist of either read statements or write statements; you cannot mix both in one batch\.
++ The entire batch must consist of either read statements or write statements; you cannot mix both in one batch\.
++ `BatchExecuteStatement` and `BatchWriteItem` can perform no more than 25 statements per batch\.

 ***parametertype***
 \(Optional\) A DynamoDB type, if parameters were used when specifying the PartiQL statement\.